Cold Jupiters and small planets: Friends, foes, or indifferent? A search for correlations with the largest exoplanet samples: Samples and radial velocity data

-The distributions of the stars of both the SP and RV merged samples with stellar metallicity and mass are compared in Figs.~\ref{figure_metdistr_SP_MegaRV} and \ref{figure_mstardistr_SP_MegaRV}, respectively.
+The distributions of the stellar metallicity and mass for both the SP and RV merged samples are compared in Fig.~\ref{figure_metmstardistr_SP_MegaRV}.

-The Kolmogorov-Smirnov (K-S) test between the two empirical cumulative distribution functions (eCDF) of metallicity gives a relatively low p-value of 0.021 as the SP sample has a lower fraction of metal-poor stars at $\rm [Fe/H] \lesssim -0.2$ than the comparison sample (see Fig.~\ref{figure_metdistr_SP_MegaRV}).
+The Kolmogorov-Smirnov (K-S) test between the two empirical cumulative distribution functions (eCDF) of metallicity yields a relatively low p-value of 0.021, as the SP sample contains a lower fraction of metal-poor stars at $\rm [Fe/H] \lesssim -0.2$ than the comparison sample (see Fig.~\ref{figure_metmstardistr_SP_MegaRV}, left panel).

-The same K-S test for the stellar mass cumulative distributions returns a p-value of $3\mbox{\sc{e}-09}$ indicating that the two distributions are highly incompatible.
-This is due to an excess of stars of the SP sample at lower masses (see Fig.~\ref{figure_mstardistr_SP_MegaRV}), given that SPs are more easily detected around smaller stars with both the transit and RV methods.
+The same K-S test for the stellar mass cumulative distributions returns a p-value of $3\mbox{\sc{e}-09}$, indicating that the two distributions are highly incompatible.
+This is due to an excess of lower-mass stars in the SP sample (see Fig.~\ref{figure_metmstardistr_SP_MegaRV}, right panel), given that SPs are more easily detected around smaller stars with both the transit and RV methods.

-In Fig.~\ref{figure_metdistr_massbins_SP_MegaRV} we show the stellar metallicity distributions and eCDFs of both the SP and RV merged samples at the three intervals of stellar mass considered in Sect.~\ref{statistical_analyses}, namely $0.6-0.8$, $0.8-1.0$, and $1.0-1.2\,\Msun$.
-While the eCDFs of metallicity are compatible in the $0.6-0.8\,\Msun$ and $0.8-1.0\,\Msun$ intervals with p-values of 99\% and 27\%, respectively, they considerably differ at super-solar mass (p-value~$< 1\%$) because of the considerably larger number of metal-poor stars in the RV merged sample (right panels of Fig.~\ref{figure_metdistr_massbins_SP_MegaRV}).
+In Fig.~\ref{figure_metdistr_massbins_SP_MegaRV} we show the stellar metallicity distributions and eCDFs of both the SP and RV merged samples for the three intervals of stellar mass considered in Sect.~\ref{statistical_analyses}, namely $0.6-0.8$, $0.8-1.0$, and $1.0-1.2\,\Msun$.
+While the eCDFs of metallicity are compatible in the $0.6-0.8\,\Msun$ and $0.8-1.0\,\Msun$ intervals, with p-values of 99\% and 27\%, respectively, they differ considerably at super-solar mass (p-value~$< 1\%$) because of the considerably larger number of metal-poor stars in the RV merged sample (right panels of Fig.~\ref{figure_metdistr_massbins_SP_MegaRV}).